sarahblay/rc-docs/docs/onboarding.md

    - Personal Data Form
    - Direct Deposit Form (for payroll)-only required if new employee
    - **Foreign Students only**-Study permit (VISA) and SIN
      - if you do not yet have a SIN, you must apply immediately.
 Service Canada instantly gives you a letter confirming you applied for SIN.
-You must submit this to HR while you wait for your SIN to arrive.  **Note**: Submit originals to HR.
+You must submit this to HR while you wait for your SIN to arrive.</br>  **Note**: Submit originals to HR.
 Submit copies of everything except for Direct Deposit Form to Aprille.

 1. \[    \] You have received site specific safety training for Koerner Library and completed the signed form for HR.
 1. \[    \] You have reviewed the payroll procedures with UBC Library Research Commons staff and UBC Library Research Commons Librarian (for hour allotments).